Baggi24/slider/readme.txt

 If you think, that you found a bug in our [WordPress Responsive Slider](https://huge-it.com/wordpress-responsive-slider) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.4.5 =
+* 1. We have added functional lightbox to slider , allowing users to enable lighbox for sliders.

 = 2.4.4 =
 * We have changed the structure of the admin panel to appear more user friendly on big monitors, now the navigation in the admin panel appears user friendly.